 "I would be satisfied with either of these decisions to be made today, not tomorrow, not next week, TODAY:

-2. Tear it down and start tearing it down tomorrow
+1. Go full speed ahead with the Brass plan 2.
+Tear it down and start tearing it down tomorrow

 Anything less means prolonging the agony, anything less means that we have zero decision makers on this Council, anything less means that nothing will ever change, anything less means that I have decisions to make for the sake of my mental health and the welfare of my family."